lhazbaybshg/pdsnd_githublhazbay/README.md

 ### Livyo Hazbay Udacity Github Project

 ### Description
 This project is about the summary of the performance monitoring of **Motivate** a bikeshare company- which operates in Chicago, New York and Washington.
-It is created with an interactive format to provide answers to the queries about city/time/behavioral questions.
+It is created with an interactive format to provide answers to the queries about city/usage statistics/highlights of usage trend.

 ### Files used
 Bike share data of 3 cities were used with the permission of **Motivate** a bikeshare company.
 Also we used NumPy and Pandas libraries for mathematical operations and exploring/manipulating data sets, respectively.